 Folders can also be synced to another Mac if you’d rather have a more local backup for your backups!
 It’s also possible to take your backups and create a bootable clone of your Mac’s disk for the most thorough backup imaginable.
 Also, check out how to backup iPhone to mac.

-How to get deleted photos back using Finder in macOS Catalina 10.15 or above
+How to get deleted photos back using Finder on macOS Catalina 10.15 and macOS Big Sur 11

 FInder is your Mac’s default location for managing folders and files on your Mac.
 It can also be used to locate and restore files or photos.